-The Board of Health direct policy and oversees enforcement by the health department of over 60 separate areas of public health law and regulations .
+The Board of Health directs policy and oversees enforcement by the health department of over 60 separate areas of public health law and regulations.
 These areas include food and milk, water quality, sewage and solid waste disposal, burials and approval of cemeteries, communicable disease control and quarantines, safe housing, air pollution control, the keeping of livestock and much more.

 The Ware Board of Health consists of three members.
 Members are elected directly by the voters of Ware.
 Terms are for three years and they are overlapping.
 The Board meets monthly.
-Members annually elect a chair, whose main responsibility is to preside over board meeting.
+Members annually elect a chair, whose main responsibility is to preside over board meetings.
 The chair also performs any other duties to carry out the will of the Board when directed by vote or consensus of the Board as a whole.
 The Board functions as a group, making all decisions at legally convened Board meetings by majority vote.
-The Board of Health annually appoints public health personnel (or "agents") to act on their behalf in the day - to - day activities.
+The Board of Health annually appoints public health personnel (or "agents") to act on their behalf in day-to-day activities.
 Many Massachusetts General Laws empower the Board of Health to take a wide range of actions to protect and promote public health in the community.

 Duties of the Board of Health are as follows: